publiccodenet/about/activities/standard-maintainance/running-community-call.md

 ---
 type: Guide
-explains: How to run a community call
+explains: Step-by-step for running a smooth community call
 redirect_from:
     - activities/codebase-stewardship/community-calls/running-community-call
 ---

-# Running a community call
+# Running a Standard for Public Code community call

 ## 1. Opening the call